-Although Miracast provides the feature of screen mirroring and Chromecast can help you stream media as well, you should think over to turn to the tools since they just don’t offer you the bandwidth and stability with wired connection.
-If you want to perfectly mirror your Android on your TV and avoid latency issues, sound problems, and the risk of interference in the wireless signal then it’s recommended that you use a wired connection and use a HDMI cable.
+Although Miracast provides the feature of screen mirroring and Chromecast can help you stream media as well, you should think over to turn to the tools since they just don’t offer you the bandwidth and stability with a wired connection.
+If you want to perfectly mirror your Android on your TV and avoid latency issues, sound problems, and the risk of interference in the wireless signal then it’s recommended that you use a wired connection and use an HDMI cable.
 In this article, we’ll show you how you can mirror your Android phone to TV by using either a USB cable or your Wi-Fi.
 Read on to learn more about mirroring your Android phone to TV using Wi-Fi/USB Cable.

 Part 1: Mirror Your Android Device to TV using USB Cable